-Any material submitted with this application, including plans and personal information, will be made available for public viewing, including electronically, and copies may be made for interested parties for the purpose of enabling consideration and review as part of a planning process under the Planning

-A Questions marked with an asterisk () must be completed.
+Any material submitted with this application, including plans and personal information, will be made available for public viewing, including electronically, and copies may be made for interested parties for the purpose of enabling consideration and review as part of a planning process under the Planning and Environment Act 1987.
+If you have any questions, please contact Council's planning department.
+A Questions marked with an asterisk (\) must be completed.